Inference with Randomized Regression Trees: Worked Example and Other Related Work

-\textbf{Selective inference via randomization}.
-Introducing randomization during selection and conditioning on its output, as shown in \cite{tian2018selective}, produces more powerful inference than the polyhedral method.
-However, the pivot proposed in this work is not available in closed form, posing challenges for practical implementation of the method.
-In high-dimensional regression, randomized methods introduced in \cite{Panigrahi02102023, liu2023exact, panigrahi2024exact} add independent Gaussian noise to the penalized estimation objective, providing computationally efficient tools for constructing randomized inference in post-selection models.
-Unlike data splitting, these methods use the full data for inference and produce much shorter intervals than those from the held-out portion.

-The benefits of randomized methods extend beyond the power gains achieved through external randomization, as demonstrated by several recent papers.
-For instance, \cite{panigrahi2023carving} show that incorporating Gaussian randomization ensures valid asymptotic selective inference across various data types, including those beyond normal data.
-Using a similar form of randomization, \cite{bakshi2024selectiveinferencetimevaryingeffect} develop asymptotic semiparametric selective inference for effect moderation problems.
-By incorporating external randomization, a recent body of work has made selective inference feasible in problems where the selection event is no longer polyhedral, and where conditional methods without randomization fail to provide easy to compute, tractable inference.
-Examples include selective inference for selected groups of variables \citep{panigrahi2023approximate, huang2023selective} and inference for edge parameters in conditional dependence graphs \citep{huang2023graphselective}.
-Similar to this line of work, our proposal uses a novel randomization scheme to obtain an exact, closed-form pivot that accounts for the complex selection of splits leading to the tree fit.

-\textbf{Regression trees}.
-The classification and regression trees (CART) is a decision-tree algorithm that builds a tree-like structure using splitting criteria and a pruning strategy to prevent overfitting.
-A model-based alternative called CTree was introduced by \cite{Hothorn01092006} in which the tree-growing algorithm grows by hypothesis testing.
-CTree was designed to alleviate issues of instability and variable selection bias associated with CART.
-While it employs hypothesis testing for constructing a tree model, it does not address attribution questions in the model fitted by the tree algorithm.
+{\textbf{Other related work}}.
+The classification and regression trees (CART) is a decision-tree algorithm that builds a tree-like structure using splitting criteria \cite{breiman1984classification}.
+A model-based alternative called CTree was introduced by \cite{Hothorn01092006} in which the tree is grown by hypothesis testing.
+However, the CTree approach differs from our work in focus: CTree focuses on fitting a tree model, whereas our approach addresses inferential questions that arise after a tree model has been fitted using our randomized tree-growing procedure.